London Missionary Society: Later work

 The Rev. Alexander MacDonald and his wife Selina (née Blomfield) arrived in Rarotonga in May 1836, then Samoa in April 1837 and settled at Safune on the central north coast of Savai'i island in Samoa in August 1837.
 He left the LMS in 1850 when he accepted a position with the Congregational church in Auckland, New Zealand.

 1839–1879 – The Rev. George Pratt served as a missionary in Samoa for many years, at the station at Matautu on Savai'i island.
 Pratt was a linguist and authored the first grammar and dictionary on the Samoan language, first published in 1862 at the Samoa Mission Press.

 In 1840, the medical missionary and explorer David Livingstone (1813–1873) departed for South Africa, arriving in 1841, and serving with the LMS until 1857.
 Moffat and Livingstone met circa 1841.
 In 1845, Livingstone married Robert and Mary Moffat's daughter Mary (1821–1862).

 Around 1842, founded the London Missionary Society's School for the Sons and Orphans of Missionaries, now known as Eltham College.
 David Livingstone sent his son Robert to the school during the 1850s.
 Eric Liddell, Olympic athlete and Missionary, also attended the school.

 1844 – London Missionary Society established Malua Theological College at the village of Malua on Upolu to educate local men to become village clergy for the rapidly growing mission with over 250 villages and 25,000 membership.

 1844 – London Missionary Society sent Samoan missionaries to surrounding islands; Rotuma, Niue, Tokelau, Ellice Islands, Papua, Vanuatu.
 Over 300 served in Papua alone.

-1865 - the Rev. Archibald Wright Murray evangelised among the inhabitants of the Ellice Islands.
+1865 - the Rev. Archibald Wright Murray evangelised among the inhabitants of the Ellice Islands, Samoa, Tonga, and New Guinea.

 15 October 1870 - Rev. Samuel James Whitmee arrived at Arorae (Gilbert Islands, now Kiribati), and later that month he visited Tamana, Onoatoa and Beru.
 In August 1872, George Pratt of the LMS visited the Gilbert Islands.

 1871 - London Missionary Society arrives in the Torres Strait Islands (now in Queensland, Australia).
 The event is commemorated to this day by the Torres Strait Islanders in the annual Coming of the Light Festival.